-When you try to bulk up with heavy weights and gain muscle mass you end up fatter or in worst case, get injured.
+When you try to bulk up with heavy weights you end up fatter with minimal muscle gains.

-When you try to cut down and lose body-fat you end up feeling fatigued and lose the small amount of muscle mass you have.
+When you try to lose body-fat you end up losing the small amount of muscle mass you have.

 If you’ve managed to lose fat before, you’ve most likely regained it all after a while.

 If you’ve gained muscle mass before, it was mostly accompanied with a lot of excess fat gain.

 The truth is that skinny-fat guys have the hardest time transforming their physique when compared to the 3 traditional body types: